 Because of its high entrance costs and the necessary maintenance, hardwood dropped out of favor.
 The wooden floors of the late 1960s had almost become a memory, largely due to the United States Federal Housing Authority.

 Carpeting was agreed to as part of a 1966 mortgage plan of 30 years.
 This led to the pricey, labor-intensive hardwood being discarded by both homeowners and house-builders for cheaper, more easy and quicker carpet installation.
 This played an important role in the decline of the hardwood flooring industry until its recovery in the mid-80s.

 What’s old is new again — just a few tweaks, as with any template.
 The mid-century skinny boards and yellow hues have disappeared.
 Nowadays, homebuyers like to decorate their homes in a more modern way.
 The stain choices range in color from dark espresso to almost white.
-The colour is the one thing that all modern floors have in common.
+The color is the one thing that all modern floors have in common.

-Some types of wood flooring in old homes such as antiqued and reclaimed woodland are seeing a resurgence alongside the whitewashed, grey style.
-White or gray Ash hardwood flooring seems to be being installed everywhere you look.
+Some types of wood flooring in old homes such as antiqued and reclaimed wood are seeing a resurgence alongside the whitewashed, grey style.
+White or gray ash hardwood flooring seems to be being installed everywhere you look.
 Classic European floors are also making a comeback, with meticulous selection and hand polishing while respecting the timber’s natural figuring and characteristics.
 It is a distinct style distinguished by its meticulous, time-honored craftsmanship.